-We've moved to a new location!
 The conference will take place at Graduate Minneapolis, 615 Washington Avenue SE, Minneapolis, MN 55414.
-The hotel is conveniently off the Metro Light Rail − Green Line.
-Parking is available for a fee in the Washington Avenue or University Avenue Ramps.
+The hotel is conveniently off the METRO Green Line.
+Parking is available for a fee in the Washington Avenue and University Avenue Ramps.
 Read more about directions, parking, and travel options.

-The Annual Minnesota Policy Conference is a forum for economic and policy analysts from all levels of government and education, administrators, appointed and elected officials, representatives from business and nonprofit organizations, and others anyone interested in policy analysis and the impact of policy making on our communities.
+Join the crucial conversation that affects all of Minnesota by becoming a sponsor for the 34th Annual Minnesota Policy Conference!
+This year’s theme is Frontline Minnesota: Building on Our Strengths and Addressing Challenges.
+This forum unites economic and policy analysts from all levels of government and education, administrators, appointed and elected officials, representatives from business and nonprofit organizations, and individuals interested in policy analysis and the impact of policy-making in our communities.

-- Recognizing your organization on all conference marketing pieces, including conference brochure, website, news releases, Twitter, Guidebook, and recognition at the event.
+- Recognition on all conference marketing pieces, including conference program, website, news releases, Twitter, and recognition at the event.

-- Offering the opportunity to serve on the planning committee and shape the program content.
+- The opportunity to serve on the planning committee and shape the program content.

-- Reserving one complimentary registration to attend the conference.
+- Complimentary or reduced-rate registration to attend the conference.